Y-dna haplotypes and the Indo-European

 their neighbors in Greece and Anatolia, the population of the Balkan

-I people (whom I believe represent the Proto-Indo-Europeans)
+I people (who, I believe, may represent the Proto-Indo-Europeans)

 increased dramatically and they became more influential and